Our verdict

 Durable but not in the upper

-Enter the Dremel test.
+However, this was not the case when we exposed it to the Dremel test.
 After 12 seconds of drilling the toebox mesh, we found that the material did get a see-through hole.
 This did not happen to lifters with leather uppers (be they genuine or synthetic).

 The photo below demonstrates the results of the same test performed on the Reebok Legacy Lifter II (right shoe).
-So if you are concerned with the upper durability on your lifting shoes, opt for a leather upper instead.
+So if you are concerned with the upper durability of your lifting shoes, opt for a leather upper instead.

 Adding a microscope shot into the equation, we can also see how soft the shoe's threads are.